 The extensions of Berkeley, Clarendon, and Dartmouth subsequently became extensions of the public streets and, as of 2019, were under the care, control, and custody of the Massachusetts Department of Conservation and Recreation as part of its management of the Esplanade.

 The extensions of Exeter, Fairfield, Gloucester, and Hereford remained private.
 In some cases (such as the extension of Fairfield) the Boston and Roxbury Mill Corporation transferred the land to the abutting property owners, the eastern half to the property owner on the east, and the western half to the property owner on the west.
-In other cases (such as Hereford) the company retained the property and when it ceased to exist, it was subject to common law principles regarding abandoned property (codified in 1971 in the derelict fee statute) and, again, the eastern half of the private way became the property of the property owner on the east, and the western half to the property owner on the west.
+In other cases (such as Hereford) the corporation retained the property and when it ceased to exist, it was subject to common law principles regarding abandoned property (codified in 1971 in the derelict fee statute) and, again, the eastern half of the private way became the property of the property owner on the east, and the western half to the property owner on the west.

 The Boston and Roxbury Mill Corporation also laid out Otter Street, a 40 foot wide road running between Beacon and the Charles River, west of 99 Beacon and east of 100 Beacon.
 On July 7, 1857, it transferred the land to the City of Boston for a public street.